 - Treasury bonds are longer-term investments that mature in 30 years.
 They are also sold in multiples of $100 with interest paid semi-annually.
 Recently, yields have hovered just under 3%, beating five-year CDs — but you’ll need to lock your money up for a lot longer.

 Overall, CDs, high yield savings, and Treasury bills all offer similar rates with different liquidity at the moment.
 This can vary significantly at different times, based on economic conditions.
 Because of this, it’s always a good idea to consider both rates and the ability to pull your money out if issues arise.

 Shop Around for the Best CDs

 It should be clear by now that you won’t get rich off a certificate of deposit, but you can still manage a decent interest rate by shopping around.
+Many people consider it one tool in a multifaceted financial toolbox.
 A quick search online reveals several CDs yielding several times the national average, so remember that you don’t need to settle for whatever paltry APY your bank may be offering.
-You can start your search with the rate tool below.
+You can start your search with our rate tool below.